Rent Vs. Own?

 Did you know that a home owners net worth is 33 times greater than that of a non-homeowner?
 If you think about that for a second, it really is an astounding fact and one that greatly favors buyers.
 We know that the decision to stop renting is not always an easy one, there are both lifestyle and financial decisions to consider with both scenarios.

-Being in the mortgage business we might be a bit biased toward purchasing, but according to our recent survey of national home buyers, _____% said that they were interested in buying their own home.
+Being in the mortgage business we might be a bit biased toward purchasing, but according to our recent survey of national home buyers, 92% said that they believe that owning is a better long-term financial decision then renting.
 This is a significant change from just a few years ago (after the housing crisis) when renting was the more attractive option.

 If you find yourself in this scenario, there are several key questions to consider that can help guide your decision.
 Also, there are numerous misconceptions that should be examined as you might actually be able to purchase a home and not even realize it.

 - How long do you plan to live in the city in which you are looking to buy?
 The length of time you plan to spend in a home is a big factor in deciding whether to rent or buy.
 While none of us have a crystal ball, if you like the city you live in and your current job situation is favorable then you might consider owning.
 Depending on the market, 3-5 years in a home is a manageable length of time to appreciate and not take a loss.

 - How much do you currently pay in rent?
 People often think if their rent is the same as their potential mortgage payment they should consider buying a home.
 In assessing a home purchase, it is helpful to consider uncommon and unplanned costs.
 For example, mortgage insurance and taxes are often not factored in by first time home buyers.
 If you have never purchased a home you might not know to include these.
 Other unplanned costs are things such as lawn care, utility bills, daily home maintenance and long-term maintenance that for a renter are done by the landlord.